 Try hanging up as many things as you can, to avoid having a lot of stuff lying on the floor.

 4. Organize Storage Cabinets

 Besides our shelving unit, we also have this wooden cabinet we use to store smaller things.
 I like it for storing smaller things, because it is not as deep as the shelving unit, and it is easier to get to what we need.
-I also labeled each shelf in this cabinet to assure that each thing is being put back where it goes when we’re done with it.
+I also labeled each shelf in this cabinet to assure that each thing goes back where it’s supposed to when we’re done with it.